sachingill/learning-notes/README.md

    ## How to Use This Repository
    - Clone the repository
-   - run `python3 -m venv myenv` if using virtual environment
-   - activate `source myenv/bin/activate` if using virtual environment
    - Install dependencies: `pip install -r requirements.txt`
    - Run tests: `pytest tests/`